-When using the HH57LW001 enthalpy sensor (see Fig. 66) for outside air changeover, the existing HH79NZ039 dry bulb sensor (see Fig. 67) must be removed.
-The enthalpy sensor will be mounted in the same location as the dry bulb sensor (see Fig. 68).
+When using the HH57LW001 enthalpy sensor (see Fig. 61) for outside air changeover, the existing HH79NZ039 dry bulb sensor (see Fig. 62) must be removed.
+The enthalpy sensor will be mounted in the same location as the dry bulb sensor (see Fig. 63).
 When the enthalpy sensor's OA (Outside Air) temperature, enthalpy, and dew point are below their respective setpoints, the outside air can be used for free cooling.
 When any of these are above the setpoint, free cooling will not be available.
 Enthalpy setpoints are configurable and create an enthalpy boundary according to the user's input.
-For additional details, see Fig. 69-70 and Table 26.
+For additional details, see Fig. 64-65 and Table 22.

 Harness 48TC005213 is required to be connected between the EconomizerONE harness in the return air chamber.
-Harness

-48TC005213 has a 5-pin plug that connects directly to the HH57LW001 enthalpy sensor.
-The CRENSEN001A00 accessory kit includes enthalpy sensor (HH57LW001) and associated 5-pin plug (48TC005213) and may be ordered as a finished good.
+Harness 48TC005213 has a 5-pin plug that connects directly to the HH57LW001 enthalpy sensor.